juliajmg/phd_project/PITCHME.md

 Note:
 - The underlying fundamental principles of collective motion are usually generalized, and therefore nearly independent of the specific details relative to the behavior of individual components, so they are transferable between systems of different nature.
 This characteristic is known as universality, and coupled with the many technological applications inspired by collective models, has attracted the attention of statistical physicists and theoretical biologists, as well as experimental scientists.

-- In theoretical approximations, the mechanisms by which local interactions between agents generate emergent global patterns is investigated with models of self-proppelled particles with interaction rules that can be varied.
+- In theoretical approximations, the mechanisms by which local interactions between agents generate emergent global patterns is investigated with models of self-propelled particles with interaction rules that can be varied.

 - In experimental approaches, the advances in tracking and image technologies have enabled to obtain high precision data of animals on the move and make and accurate analysis of individual behavior.